Social Security Numbers

 International students and employees are required to obtain a Social Security Number (SSN) to be employed in the United States.
 The Social Security Administration (SSA) is required to verify identity and visa information with the Department of Homeland Security (DHS) before the SSN can be issued.

 - Do you need to apply for the SSN?
+If you will be paid by UMMS and do not have a SSN, you must apply for one.
 If you have a SSN from a previous stay in the United States, you do not need to apply for a new number.
 Once you have an SSN, it is your number for life.
 Therefore, when you leave the U.S., we recommend that you keep the card in a safe place, in case you return to the U.S. in the future.
 If you need to replace a card from a previous visit, contact the SSA for assistance.

 - Before applying for a SSN: